|Hiking in Bear Country|

 The best thing to do is to make sure you make a lot of noise, stay alert at all times, and avoid the habit of looking down at the trail all the time.

-You should also avoid dead animals, as bears will feed on dead carcasses for days.
-If you do come across an animal carcass, retreat the way you came in, and report the finding to a park ranger as soon as possible.
+You should also avoid dead animals, as bears will feed on carcasses for days.
+If you do come across an animal carcass, retreat the way you came in, and report the finding to a ranger as soon as possible.

 Identifying Black Bears and Grizzly Bears